RTI-01/RTI-01/README.md

 ## Renaissance DSAO

-Renaissance DSAO intends to develop a purposeful, federated and distributed compute, content development and content delivery network and platform, one specifically made to revolutionize STEM education, credentialling & equivalency recognition, research & innovation funding,and professional standards development.
+Renaissance DSAO intends to develop a purposeful, federated and distributed compute, content development and content delivery network and platform, one specifically made to revolutionize STEM education, credentialling & equivalency recognition, research & innovation funding, and professional standards development.

 The mission of Renaissance DSAO is to innovate technologies and delivery models for amplification of STEM education, workforce development, and research & innovation capacity and impact, towards elevating the basic human condition across the developing and developed world.